LogiDroid: Individual Functional Test Generation via Business Logic Extraction and Adaptation: Evaluation

 \subsection{RQ1: Effectiveness}

 We evaluate \toolNameSmall{}'s effectiveness on the FrUITeR and Lin datasets, and compare it against two representative baselines: AutoDroid~\cite{wen2023empowering} and AppAgent~\cite{zhang2025appagent}.
 The performance is evaluated based on two metrics, i.e., perfect-rate and success-rate.
-For fairness, all approaches utilize GPT-5~\cite{GPT-5} as the underlying LLM.
+For fairness, all approaches utilize GPT-5~\cite{singh2025openai} as the underlying LLM.

-Notably, we implement a rigorous evaluation protocol to address the data retrieval mechanism of \toolNameSmall{}.
-When generating test cases for the specific functionalities of a target application, \toolNameSmall{} \emph{removes all test cases associated with that application from the dataset}.
-This measure confirms that \toolNameSmall{} produces test cases through generation rather than relying on direct retrieval shortcuts.
+Notably, we implement a rigorous evaluation protocol to avoid data leakage in the retrieval process of \toolNameSmall{}.
+When generating test cases for the specific functionalities of a target application, \toolNameSmall{} \emph{removes all test cases associated with that application from the retrieval dataset}.
+Therefore, the system cannot access the ground-truth test case itself, nor any other test case from the same application.
+The retrieved test cases come from different applications with the target application, and thus involve different GUI implementations, interaction flows, and application contexts.
+In this sense, the retrieval source and evaluation target are separated at the application level, and the evaluation measures cross-application knowledge reuse rather than data leakage.
 By enforcing this data isolation, the evaluation provides an authentic reflection of \toolNameSmall{}'s functional test generation capabilities.

 \textbf{Effectiveness results.} Table~\ref{tab:effectiveness} presents the evaluation results of \toolNameSmall{} compared with baseline approaches on the FrUITeR and Lin datasets.
 To ensure the reliability of the results, two volunteers (see \secref{sec:experimental-setup}) verify whether each generated test case successfully test the target functionality.
 We quantify inter-rate reliability using Fleiss' kappa coefficient~\cite{fleiss1971measuring}.
 The resulting value is 0.93, which satisfies the statistical standard of \emph{``almost perfect agreement"}.
 This metric indicates that the evaluation results possess high consistency and credibility.